Mervyn Dirks

-Mervyn Alexander Dirks is a South African politician who served as a Member of the National Assembly of South Africa.
-A member of the African National Congress, he became an MP in 2014 and was the ANC's chief whip in the Standing Committee of Public Accounts until his suspension in January 2022.
+Mervyn Alexander Dirks is a South African politician who served as a Member of the KwaZulu-Natal Provincial Legislature from June 2023 until February 2024.
+A former member of the African National Congress, he previously served as a member of the National Assembly from May 2014 to January 2023.

+During his tenure in parliament, he was the ANC's chief whip in the Standing Committee on Public Accounts until his suspension in January 2022.
 Dirks was a municipal councillor of the Msunduzi Local Municipality where he served as the deputy mayor.

+Dirks joined Jacob Zuma's UMkhonto WeSizwe (MK) party in 2024 and was the MK party's KwaZulu-Natal legislature speaker candidate, however, he was defeated by Ntobeko Boyce of the African National Congress.

 Early life

 Dirks grew up in the previous Transkei bantustan.
 He had to use a passport to cross the Umzimkulu River to attend school in the former Natal Province.
-He soon completed matric.

 Political career

 Dirks began his political activism by participating in the Happy Valley rent boycotts.
 He joined the United Democratic Front in the 1980s and became the organisation's head organiser in the Midlands of KwaZulu-Natal.
 In 1995, Dirks was elected as a municipal councillor of the Pietermaritzburg municipality.
 Following the 2006 municipal election, he became a member of the executive committee of the Msunduzi Local Municipality as he was elected deputy mayor.
 He served in the position until 2010, when the ANC recalled the municipal leadership.
 Dirks was elected as an MP at the 2014 general election held on 7 May.
 He was sworn into office on 21 May 2014.
 The following year, Dirks was elected to the provincial executive committee of the ANC in KwaZulu-Natal.
 He was re-elected for a second term as an MP in May 2019.
 In June 2019, he became the chief whip of the ANC in the Standing Committee on Public Accounts.